Liam McNamara

-Liam McNamara (born 9 February 1997 in Australia) is an international rugby union player.
+Liam McNamara (born 9 February 1997) is an international rugby union player.
 His playing position is wing or full back.

 Rugby union career

 Amateur career

 McNamara began his career playing for Sunnybank Rugby, and returned to playing there after injury.

 Professional career

 He played for Queensland Country in the 2016–17 season.
 He also played for Brisbane City in the 2019–20 season.
 He was named in the Queensland Reds squad for week 15 in 2019.
 After injuring his ACL he undertook rehabilitation and then played for Sunnybank to regain his fitness.

 He moved to Scotland in 2021 to play for the Ayrshire Bulls in the Super 6.
 As a reward for his good form he was selected to play in a Glasgow Warriors – Edinburgh rugby fixture at the end of the 2021–22 season.
 This was a friendly match, picking the best players from the Super 6, to see if they could make the step up to the Scottish United Rugby Championship sides.
 As McNamara played for Ayrshire Bulls in the Glasgow's side catchment, he turned out for Glasgow Warriors.